 For the rest of your life, or a period of pre-determined years, the trust will pay you an income.
 If desired, the trust also can pay income to your spouse.
 At your death, or the death of the surviving beneficiary, the remaining principal in the trust goes to one or more charities.
 That’s why it’s called a charitable remainder trust.

 The trust can be designed to fit your unique needs.
 First, you must decide how much to place into the trust.
 Second, you must determine the income you would like to receive from the donated assets.
 The selected rate of income return must be at least 5 percent.
 Usually, the rate selected is 5 percent to 7 percent.
 The best rate will depend upon the number of beneficiaries selected and their ages.
 Third, you decide whether an annuity trust or unitrust will work best.

 Choosing a CRT depends on your personal needs.
-Bluefield College can help you and your professional advisors decide which of the options below might work best for you.
+Bluefield University can help you and your professional advisors decide which of the options below might work best for you.

 Which Is Better: Annuity Trust or Unitrust?

 - Annuity trust.
 This type of trust pays a fixed dollar amount each year, which works well if you are seeking a reliable income.

 The annuity trust may be advantageous if you want to be certain of the dollars received year-to-year.
 If you are concerned about the possibility of recessionary times and falling market values, the annuity trust may have greater appeal.
 Although you cannot add to this annuity trust later in order to increase income, you can create a new trust for that purpose.

 - Standard unitrust.
 A unitrust will pay you a variable amount equal to a stated percentage of the net fair market value of the trust assets as recalculated yearly.
 Variations on the standard unitrust exist that allow you to have more control over the income distribution.